0cyn/corellium-toolkit/README.md

 Using this tool keeps XCode from needing to download the 2GB file over USB (or even slower, USBFlux).

+run `cachebuilder` in terminal after installation to use

 WIP:

 `corctl` is a Shell-styled interface for interacting with the Corellium Web API, controlling devices/projects, etc.